 I'd a bit unsure of the "I died" (although I suppose it's an appropriate phrase for a former Zombie), but I think the first two lines of the second verse are:

-I died as I kissed the last tear I kissed from her face
+I died as I kissed the last tear I kissed from her face And through the blur of my own I hurried away from that place

 That "face"/"place" rhyme is also present in the Zombies' "Remember You":

-When I think of this place
+I remember your face When I think of this place

 There's something like five years between the two songs, and it's almost certainly a coincidence, but I still thought it interesting.
 For the record, "Remember You" is a Chris White song, and "Twelve Twenty Nine" was written by Peter Lee Stirling and Chris Sedgewick according to the Into the Afterlife liner notes.